pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ## On efficiency of competition
 You can often hear that “people are not prepared for freedom”.
 But you can only feel freedom when you have it.
 Someone may say that soviet people were not ready for capitalism and slaves were not ready for wage labour, but such steps (abolitionism, dissolution of the Soviet Union) move the world.

 If *any* property is privatised and receives holders, it starts to receive the best possible care.
 Because this is profitable to holder, with proper management.
-It is not important who actually controls property.
-The important thing is that no-one interferes with it involuntary (for example, state or bandit that takes 50% of profits).
+It is not important who actually controls the property.
+The important thing is that no-one interferes with it involuntarily (for example, state or bandit that takes 50% of profits).

 If this really happens, in free market good and efficient entrepreneurs purchase more and more property, because their profits are higher and terms are better, and bad / inefficient entrepreneurs purchase less.
 As a result, the overall quality of all property rises.
 Without politics, the market itself punishes inefficient companies and promotes good ones.